anowii/DigitalDetectives/CONFIG.md

   ```
   pip install -r requirements.txt
   ```
-**3. Run the code:** Everything should now be set up, and you can run the code using the command `python ui_host.py`.
+**3. Run the code:** Everything should now be set up, and you can run the code with the command `python ui_host.py`.
 Follow the link that appears in the terminal.
-When you're finished, remember to deactivate the virtual environment by `running the deactivate` command in the terminal.
+When you're finished, deactivate the virtual environment by entering the `deactivate` command in the terminal.

 **Remove virtual enviroment:**
-  If you would like to remove the enviroment when you're done just run the command below.
+ To remove the enviroment completely, run the command below.
   ```
     Remove-Item -Recurse -Force venv
   ```